On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Introduction

-The problem we study in this article is the following: how to constructively set the QPE free parameters in the context of electronic systems, i.e. to obtain an accurate estimation of the ground energy $E_0$ and potentially a good approximation of the ground state $\ket{\psi_0}$?
-We also study the impact of approximate implementations of the QPE unitaries, especially the Trotterized implementation.
-To our knowledge, while publications have dealt with QPE features related to some of these free parameters \cite{Travaglione_2001, ahmadi2010quantum,bauer2025postvariationalgroundstateestimation, childs_theory_2021,shukla2025practicalquantumphaseestimation}, aspects remain to be investigated and a holistic method to coherently set these parameters has not been yet clearly stated.
-In the following, we propose such a method.
-We build on previous work, develop new conditions and order existing criteria.
-This work aims to offer practical guidance towards more automation of QPE applied to predictive computational chemistry and material science.
+{A deep understanding of these parameters and their impact on the probability of success and precision of the results is important to pave the way towards more automation of QPE, i.e. to obtain a satisfying estimation of the ground energy $E_0$ and approximation of the ground state $\ket{\psi_0}$.
+To our knowledge, while publications have dealt with QPE features related to some of these free parameters \cite{Travaglione_2001, shukla2025practicalquantumphaseestimation, ahmadi2010quantum,bauer2025postvariationalgroundstateestimation, childs_theory_2021}, a holistic method to coherently set these parameters has not been yet clearly stated.
+We here explicit such a constructive method, gathering disseminated results from previous works, refining these results and developing new conditions for achieving target performance.
+We detail the impact of the QPE `blurring function', related to discretization effects, and propose a method to overcome corresponding pathologies.
+We finally demonstrate that, using the conditions gathered here, the complexity of the Trotterized version of QPE tends to depend mostly on physical system properties and weakly on the number of phase qubits.
+Various numerical results illustrate the impact of our points on the success probability and discretization effects.
+The impact of Trotterization and other features on the precision of the results are illustrated by first numerical simulations on the \chemform{H_2} molecule, that allow us to derive useful insights. } This work aims to offer practical and standalone guidance towards more automation of QPE applied to predictive computational chemistry and material science.

 The article is structured as follows: in Section \ref{sec:method} we provide an overview of QPE features, and in Section \ref{sec:summary2} we explain the challenge of defining the QPE free parameters and provide a summary of our proposals.
-The proofs and deep analysis of our findings are given in Sections \ref{sec:proofs1}-\ref{sec:trott}.
-Among others, we gather and refine explicit conditions for achieving chemical accuracy in ground energy estimation, detail requirements for ground state projection { and demonstrate that the corresponding complexity of the Trotterized version of QPE tends to be depend mostly on physical system features and weakly on the number of phase qubits.} Section \ref{sec:4} provides illustrations on the $H_2$ molecule obtained by numerical simulation.
+The proofs and analysis of our findings are given in Sections \ref{sec:proofs1}-\ref{sec:trott}.
+Section \ref{sec:4} is dedicated to results on the \chemform{H_2} molecule.